 For her victory, she won a silver cup and a gift certificate for a pair of Etonic running shoes.

-Gruber attributes her progress in the sport to weekly track workouts at Clearwater High School, where she does repeat 400-meter runs in the 1:25 to 1:30 range; the training schedules mapped out by Progressive head coach Dror Vaknin, and cross training.
+Gruber attributes her progress to weekly track workouts at Clearwater High School, where she does repeat 400-meter runs in the 1:25 to 1:30 range; the training schedules mapped out by Progressive head coach Dror Vaknin, and cross training.

-"Cross training helps all your muscle groups," said Gruber, adding that the 5-7 pounds she has lost since last year also has helped her performances.
+"Cross training helps all your muscle groups," said Gruber, adding that the 5 to 7 pounds she has lost since last year also has helped her performances.

-She will compete in the Escape From Fort DeSoto Triathlon on April 12 and St. Anthony's Olympic-distances triathlon along the St. Peterburg bayfront on April 27.
+She will compete in the Escape From Fort DeSoto Triathlon on April 12 and St. Anthony's Olympic-distances triathlon along the St. Petersburg bayfront on April 27.

 MORE BLUE ANGEL: Dottie Foster of Largo, a Progressive teammate and member of the West Florida Y Runners Club, traveled to Pensacola with Gruber and came away with first place in the women's 50-59 age division with a time of 3:34.
 She turns 51 on Wednesday.
 Jim Doran of West Florida ran the marathon in 3:25.

-MORE RESULTS: Keith Sawayda of Clearwater beat Ray Wunderlich of St. Petersburg by a scant 3 seconds at Saturday's Unicorn Gallop.
+MORE RESULTS: Keith Sawayda of Clearwater beat Ray Wunderlich of St. Petersburg by a scant 3 seconds in the Unicorn Gallop.